amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 On its own, NGINX Ingress is unable to create certificates or renew them before they expire.
 That's where cert-manager and Let's Encrypt come in.

+The following diagram illustrates the goal of this exercise.

 ![title](images/nginx-tls-os.png)

 ## Prerequisites